 Yet another reason to pay attention to zinc?
 Its role in bone density.
 Zinc is found in bone tissue and builds bone mass, helping to prevent osteoporosis.
 According to the National Osteoporosis Foundation, nearly 10 million Americans have osteoporosis—and 8 million of those are female.
 In fact, stats say, after age 50, one out of every two women will experience a broken bone due to the condition.

-PCOS & zinc
+PCOS & how zinc helps

-Studies show zinc may help with fertility and offer some relief for hair loss and hirsutism, or the growth of coarse, dark hair where it otherwise wouldn’t normally grow.
+Studies show zinc may help with PCOS-related infertility and offer some relief for hair loss and hirsutism, or the growth of coarse, dark hair where it otherwise wouldn’t normally grow.
 Zinc acts as a 5-alpha reductase inhibitor, limiting the conversion of excess testosterone into dihydrotestosterone—a strong androgen hormone associated with both symptoms.

 Improving zinc intake through your diet

 Including a variety of whole-food, zinc-rich sources in your diet is a great way to safely increase your consumption.
 Oysters, red meat, chicken, seafood, dairy, nuts, beans, and whole grains are all good options.
-However, if you’re dealing with PCOS, you may want to limit dairy to two servings per day.

 Supplementing with zinc